 These electroreceptor’s pick up very small electrical pulses that all living things emit.
 They can sense the beating heart of a human from several miles away, so they know you are there a long time before you see them!

 Hammerheads are bottom hunters and their main prey is sting rays which camouflage themselves under sand on the seabed, so the hammerheads distinct shape of head works like a metal detector scanning the sea floor for living creatures to eat.
-The shape of their head allows them to make sudden sharp turns and gives them more balance, but their bodies seem to be designed to twist and bend.
+The shape of their head allows them to make sudden sharp turns and gives them more balance and their bodies seem to be designed to twist and bend.

 Sharks have another cool secret weapon to help them hunt for prey – their skin.
 Shark skin is covered in a structure called Dermal Denticles these are tiny flat V-shaped scales that are more like teeth than fish scales.
 These denticles decrease drag and turbulence, allowing the shark to swim faster and more quietly.
 Hammerheads dermal denticles have evolved to be smaller and thinner and have ridges on the crowns which help send scented water to its nostrils (nares) which in turn helps them smell their prey.